VincenzoLomba/FoundationsOfInformaticsT2/README.md

 ## Java Streams: what a cool feature!

 With a view to smart coding, [Java Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) are a very powerful tool.
-Here it is a [synthetic and effective italian guide](https://italiancoders.it/java-stream-le-basi/) about Streams.
+Here it is a [synthetic and effective italian guide](https://italiancoders.it/java-stream-le-basi/) about Streams.<br/>
+An example:
 ```
 int sum = widgets.stream()
                  .filter(w -> w.getColor() == RED)